Maschinenraum

 In the “News from the machine room” article series, we regularly post content detailing exciting new products and relevant updates to our wide range of offerings.
 Would you like to try out for yourself what we write about here?
 Simply create a free account.

-CPU and RAM Hotplugging Removal
+CPU and RAM hot-plugging is discontinued

-Keep in mind that the power of your application may not scale linearly with the amount of RAM.
-For example, a server with 8 GB RAM may not be exactly twice as powerful as a 4GB server, which is also the case for CPUs.
-Modern software often scales horizontally instead of vertically and some do not support multithreading.
-Furthermore, adding resources to a running server takes place on a best-effort basis, which isn’t the most reliable way to run cloud infrastructure.
+However, it should be noted that the performance of an application may not scale linearly with the amount of RAM.
+For example, a server with 8 GB RAM may not have exactly twice as much performance as a 4 GB server.
+The same applies to the CPU.
+Modern software often scales horizontally and not vertically and some do not support multithreading.
+In addition, adding resources to a running server is done on a best-effort basis, which is not the most reliable way to run a cloud infrastructure.

 Upgrade to Partner Panel

-Partner and Public Panels
+Partner and public panels

-ISO Images
+ISO images

 Templates